Sierkinhane/CRNN_Chinese_Characters_Rec/README.md

 ## Train
 before traning, you should prepare the dataset of characters.(described in csdn blog)
-* python3 preprocessing.py prepare train.txt and test.txt
+* python3 preprocessing.py to prepare train.txt and test.txt
 * modify the path to images, train.txt and test.txt in crnn_main_v2.py
 * python3 crnn_main_v2.py --cuda